 Central Australia Health Service specialities and rotations

-The Department of Obstetrics and Gynaecology is a small but busy clinical unit at Alice Springs Hospital.
+The Department of Obstetrics and Gynaecology is a small, but busy, clinical unit at Alice Springs Hospital, with about 800 deliveries annually.

-About 60 per cent of women delivering at Alice Springs are Indigenous.
-The delivery rates do not truly reflect the clinical workload.
+About 60 per cent of women delivering at the hospital are Aboriginal, however the delivery rates do not truly reflect the clinical workload.
 The case mix is varied and includes a high pre-term delivery rate and serious maternal morbidity with infectious diseases, diabetes mellitus, renal disease and rheumatic heart disease.

-Doctors in training gain valuable clinical exposure to Indigenous health issues and high risk medical obstetrics, as well as a first-hand experience of varied and specific challenges faced in providing health care to a population as diverse as that found in the Northern Territory.
+Doctors in training gain valuable clinical exposure to Aboriginal health issues and high risk medical obstetrics, as well as a first-hand experience of varied and specific challenges faced in providing health care to a diverse population.

-The Department Of Obstetrics and Gynaecology is a teaching unit for medical students from the Northern Territory Clinical School, affiliated with Flinders University of South Australia.
+The department is a teaching unit for medical students from the Northern Territory Clinical School, affiliated with Flinders University of South Australia.
 The teaching program includes:

-- Once weekly education session: may be on topics relevant to Certificate of Women’s Health/ Diploma, or journal article review
+- Once weekly education sessions on topics relevant to the Certificate of Women’s Health/ Diploma, or journal article review

 - Once weekly case presentations discussing perinatal morbidity